TruptiBhatlekar/Logic-Building-Assignments/Assignment_38/Readme.txt

 Description:  Generic program to return the smallest value from N elements.
 ----------------------------------------------------------------------------------

-Above all problem statements are solved in C Programming using Visual Studio Code as IDE and command Prompt is used for execute commands.
+Above all problem statements are solved in C++ Programming using Visual Studio Code as IDE and command Prompt is used for execute commands.

 #Trupti Bhatlekar